chocolatey/chocolatey-workshop/ReadMe.md

       Import-Module "$ChocolateyProfile"
     }
     ~~~
- 1. Create a folder for packages - `mkdir packages`
+ 1. Create a folder for packages if it doesn't already exist at c:\packages - `New-Item 'c:\packages' -ItemType 'Directory'`
  1. Navigate to the packages folder.
 All commands from here will be in that packages folder.

 ### Exercise 1: Install Visual Studio Code